Luka Cerovina

-Luka Cerovina (Лука Церовина; born April 8, 2000) is a Serbian professional basketball player for Spartak Subotica of the Serbian League (KLS), the ABA League and the Champions League.
+Luka Cerovina (Лука Церовина; born April 8, 2000) is a Serbian professional basketball player for Spartak Subotica of the Serbian SuperLeague, the ABA League, and the FIBA Champions League.

 Early career

 Cerovina started to play basketball for a youth system of his hometown team KK Polet.
 In 2016, he joined the youth system of Mega Basket from Belgrade.
 He won the 2017–18 Junior ABA League season for the Mega Bemax U19 team.
 Over six season games, he averaged 8.8 points, 5.5 rebounds and 2.8 assists per game.

 Professional career

 Prior to the 2017–18 Serbian SuperLeague season, Cerovina was promoted to the Mega Bemax first team.
 On April 18, 2018, he made a debut and the first career start in a home win against Tamiš with ten points, five rebounds, and four assists.

 On June 23, 2023, he signed with SLUC Nancy Basket of the LNB Pro A.